jsoysouvanh/Refureku/Refureku/Generator/Submodules/README.md

 [![Build Status](https://travis-ci.com/jsoysouvanh/Kodgen.svg?branch=master)](https://travis-ci.com/jsoysouvanh/Kodgen)
 [![Codacy Badge](https://app.codacy.com/project/badge/Grade/0de06d87df194f568e6f4c0f97c00fa8)](https://www.codacy.com/manual/jsoysouvanh/Kodgen?utm_source=github.com&amp;utm_medium=referral&amp;utm_content=jsoysouvanh/Kodgen&amp;utm_campaign=Badge_Grade)

 Kodgen is a C++17 library based on libclang.
 It provides tools to parse C++ source files, extract data from it, and generate files from the parsed data.
-The C++ entities parsed in the current implementation are namespaces, structs/classes, member fields, member methods, enums and enum values.
+The C++ entities parsed in the current implementation are namespaces, structs/classes, non-member and member variables, non-member and member functions, enums and enum values.

-Snippets of this README contain a lot of customizable keywords.
+Snippets in this README contain a lot of customizable keywords.
 All of them will be annotated with a # followed by a number, so that you can find easily which setting to update to change them at the [end of this document](#referenced-settings).

 Usage:
 ```cpp